A Probabilistic Logic for Verifying Continuous-time Markov Chains

-Consequently, the path over real numbers generated by an initial probability distribution $\mu$ will induce a sequence over the finite alphabet $Sym$.
-Hence, given an initial distribution, the symbolic dynamics of continuous-time Markov chains can be studied in terms of a language over the alphabet $Sym$.
-Our focus here is on continuous behaviors over real numbers.
+Consequently, the (probability distribution) execution path generated by an initial probability distribution $\mu$ induces a sequence of symbols in $S\times \ii$ over time.
+Therefore, the dynamics of CTMCs can be studied in terms of a (real-time) language over the alphabet $S\times \ii$, which is the set of atomic propositions of CLL.

-Our main motivation for studying continuous-time Markov chains in this fashion is that in many practical applications such as biochemical networks and queuing systems, obtaining exact estimations of the probability distributions (including the initial distribution) may be neither feasible nor necessary.
-Actually, interesting properties are stated in terms of probability ranges, such as ``low, medium, or high" or ``above the threshold 0.9" rather than exact probabilities.

-We formulate the CLL in which an atomic proposition will assert that ``the current probability of the state $s_k$ lies in some interval''.
-Different from temporal logic in the discrete-time domain, CLL has two types of formulas: states and paths.
-The state type formulas are constructed under propositional connectives.
-The path type formulas are obtained under propositional connectives and the temporal model timed until in the usual way.
-The timed until is bounded.
-The usual next-step temporal operator is not meaningful in our logic.
-This is not surprised as in continuous-time, the steps of time can not be defined because the time domain (real numbers) is uncountable.
-On the other hand, keeping the time continuous instead of discretizing time, our logic’s expressive power is incomparable with logics such as CSL interpreted over the states transitions of the continuous-time Markov chain.